- Curriculum updates and assessment

 A-Level specification comparisons

-Following the reforms to science A-levels, ASE members have produced comparisons about the different specifications.
+Following the reforms to science A-levels, ASE members have produced comparisons about the different specifications for first teaching from September 2015.

 - A-Level Chemistry ifitsgreenitsbiology blog by Dr Adrian Rowley @TeacherChemist